 By Keith Clark • January 6, 2008 A Shure radio parts catalog from the 1920s.
 1925: Shure Radio Company is founded on April 25 by Sidney N. Shure as a one-man company selling radio parts kits before factory-built radio sets were marketed.
 Office is located at 19 South Wells Street in downtown Chicago.
 1926: A direct mail catalog is published, one of only six radio parts catalogs in the U.S. 1928: Shure grows to more than 75 employees.
 Sidney N. Shure’s brother, Samuel J. Shure, joins the company.
 Shure Radio Company becomes Shure Brothers Company, moving to more spacious quarters at 335 West Madison Street, Chicago.
 1929: The Great Depression grips the world.
 Market for radio parts kits declines when factory-built radio sets become available.
 Staff is reduced to a few people.
 Shure becomes exclusive distributor for a small microphone manufacturer.
 1930: Samuel J. Shure leaves to pursue a career in heating and ventilation engineering, his college major, joining a prominent company in St. Louis, Missouri.
 1931: Shure begins development of its own microphones under the direction of a young engineer named Ralph Glover.
 An anechoic chamber at Shure, invaluable to the company’s R & D capabilities.
 1932: Shure becomes one of only four U. S. microphone manufacturers with the introduction of the Model 33N two-button carbon microphone.
 It is the first lightweight, high-performance product in a market dominated by large, costly devices.
 1933: Model 40D is the company’s first condenser microphone.
 1935: Model 70 is Shure’s first crystal microphone.
 1936: First patent is received for a stylish and practical suspension support system for microphones.
 Producing a diverse assortment of mics.
 1939: Model 55 Unidyne microphone is the first single-element unidirectional microphone.
 Its performance qualities and distinctive styling ultimately make it “the most recognized microphone in the world.”
 Notably, the single-element design makes microphones smaller, less expensive, and, therefore, more accessible to all.
 1941: Shure secures contracts to supply microphones for U.S. armed forces in World War II.
-Read the rest of this post 1 2 3 4 About Keith Keith Clark Editor in Chief, ProSoundWeb & LiveSound International Keith is Editor in Chief of LiveSound Internation magazine and ProSoundWeb website.
-Keith is a pro audio writer who lives in Michigan.
-Comments Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Tagged with: Heritage and History Microphones Shure · all topics Subscribe to Live Sound International Live Sound International brings you information on a wide range of pro audio topics.
-Stay up-to-date, get expert tips, industry news, new products and technologies delivered.
-Discover how to make smart use of today’s sound technology, Subscribe Today!
+Read the rest of this post 1 2 3 4 About Keith Keith Clark Editor In Chief, ProSoundWeb & Live Sound International Keith has covered professional audio and systems contracting for more than 25 years, authoring hundreds of articles in addition to hands-on work in every facet of publishing.
+He fostered the content of ProSoundWeb (PSW) from its inception, helping build pro audio’s largest portal website, and has also served for several years as editor in chief of Live Sound International (LSI).
+Comments Have something to say about this PSW content?
+Leave a comment!
+Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
+Your email address will not be published.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+Tagged with: Heritage and History Microphones Shure · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.
+Subscribe Today!